Periodic dynamics of population-imbalanced fermionic condensates in optical lattices

 \section{Introduction}

-Population-imbalanced ultracold fermionic systems remain an active field of research since past two decades.
+Population-imbalanced ultracold fermionic systems remain an active field of research for the past two decades.
 While it is known that Feshbach-coupled two-species fermionic gases can demonstrate a BCS-BEC crossover as the effective interaction is varied \cite{BCS-BEC1,BCS-BEC2,BCS-BEC3,BCS-BEC4,BCS-BEC5}, the situation changes if the system resembles a spin-polarized state i.e., one species is more populated than the other.
 In this case, instead of the weakly interacting homogeneous BCS state (that demands both species to be equally populated), one would have novel pairing structures that can accommodate the unpaired fermions.
-Several theoretically proposed phases exist for such systems, including (i) Breached pair (BP) \cite{bp_reference1,bp_reference2,bp_reference3,bp_reference4,bp_reference5,bp_reference6,bp_new2} (ii) Phase separation (PS) \cite{ps_reference1,ps_reference2,ps_reference3} and (iii) Fulde-Ferrell-Larkin-Ovchinnikov (FFLO) states \cite{FFLO_reference1,FFLO_reference2,FFLO_reference3, max_planck,FFLO_new1,FFLO_new2}.
+Several theoretically proposed phases exist for such systems, including (i) Breached pair (BP) \cite{bp_reference1,bp_reference2,bp_reference3,bp_reference4,bp_reference5,bp_reference6,bp_new2,bp_another1,bp_another2} (ii) Phase separation (PS) \cite{ps_reference1,ps_reference2,ps_reference3} and (iii) Fulde-Ferrell-Larkin-Ovchinnikov (FFLO) states \cite{FFLO_reference1,FFLO_reference2,FFLO_reference3, max_planck,FFLO_new1,FFLO_new2}.
 A new phase with a non-FFLO spatially modulated pairing state has also been reported recently \cite{new_phase}.